Cello Concerto No. 1 (Shostakovich): III. Cadenza (attacca)

+IV.
+Allegro con moto

 The final movement begins with an ascent to a high D. The oboe begins the main theme, which is based on the chromatic scale.
 The cello repeats it, then presents a new theme.
 The cellos of the orchestra repeat this, accompanied by the solo cello playing fast sixteenth notes.
 At bar 105, a distorted version of Suliko, a song favoured by Stalin and used by Shostakovich in Rayok, his satire on the Soviet system, is played.
 Then, the flutes play the first theme again.

 A new theme played in triple time is presented by the orchestra, which is repeated by the cello.
 Then, the orchestra repeats and alters the theme.
 The horn, bass instruments and solo cello follow.
 The bass instruments play a modified version of the theme, which is repeated by the solo cello after.
 The cello begins playing a new theme that uses exactly the same notes as the opening motif.
 The modified version that was just played by bass instruments is repeated by the solo cello, accompanied by oboes playing fragments of the new opening motive.

 The first theme of this movement is played by the string section after, followed by the new opening motive theme in the woodwinds.
 The opening theme of the first movement is played, answered by the cello.
 After the third time this is played, the horn plays the theme again in longer notes.
 Then, the cello plays a passage from the first movement, which is followed by the first theme of this movement played by the woodwinds.
 This is followed by the first theme of the first movement played by the cellos of the orchestra, accompanied by scales in the solo cello.
 Then, a modified form of the first theme of this movement is played in the cello.
 The concerto ends with seven timpani strokes.